 - Canadian Government policy increased price of waste oil resulting in lack of viable business model

 - Breslube sold in 1976 – better known today as Safety Kleen Breslau Ontario

 Gulf Oil, at that time, were undergoing a major renovation at their Lubeplex facility in Mississauga.
 They needed a lubricant manufacturer to produce their formulated products for the period of a year while they were shut down for renovations.
-Due to Forsythe’s proximity and track record of excellent service, they were chosen to toll blend on Gulf Oil’s behalf.
+Due to Forsythe’s proximity and track record of excellent service, they were chosen to Contract Blend on Gulf Oil’s behalf.
 The increased volume of business and necessary expansion for tanks was needed, with the plant running 24/7.
-Toll blending became the norm for major oil companies who did not have kettle blending for niche products, and Forsythe grew to toll blend for most majors including Shell, Imperial, and Pennzoil
+Contract Blending became the norm for major oil companies who did not have kettle blending for niche products, and Forsythe grew to Contract Blend for most majors including Shell, Imperial, and Pennzoil

-- Contract/Toll Blending for major oil companies begins
+- Contract Blending for major oil companies begins

 - Rapid expansion of manufacturing, warehousing, and packaging capabilities and capacities